Section Image

 Kids can attend kindergarten through fourth grade at Rowan Elementary School which earns an A-minus from Niche, fifth and sixth grade at Haine Middle School which earns an A-minus, seventh and eighth grade at Ryan Gloyer Middle School which earns a B-plus, ninth and 10th grade at Seneca Valley Intermediate High School which earns an A-minus, and 11th and 12th grade at Seneca Valley Senior High School which earns an A-minus.
 The district takes pride in innovative facilities and programming, including hydroponics labs and composting initiatives at Rowan Elementary School which earned a Green Ribbon School designation from the U.S. Department of Education in 2024.

-Ryan Gloyer Middle School is a public school for grades 7-8 and has a B+ rating from Niche.
+Ryan Gloyer Middle School serves grades 7-8 with a B+ rating.

-Ryan Gloyer Middle School is a public school for grades 7-8 and has a B+ rating from Niche.
+Ryan Gloyer Middle School serves grades 7-8 with a B+ rating.

 Parks, Cranberry Township Pickleball Association and UPMC Lemieux Sports Complex